 Offering rooms and serviced apartments further up Kärntner Straße (the street that passes by the opera house).
 It has an entrance to Karlsplatz subway station practically outside for easy access to Vienna’s excellent public transport system.

-Go around the other side of the block to find Café Museum: one of Vienna’s renowned coffee houses and a former haunt of Gustav Klimt and Egon Schiele.
-We had a good meal once at the Bier & Bierli restaurant on the same street, too.
+Go around the other side of the block to find Café Museum: one of Vienna’s historical coffee houses and a former haunt of Gustav Klimt and Egon Schiele.
+We had a good meal once at the more down-to-earth Bier & Bierli restaurant on the same street, too.

 (As much a Viennese institution as a hotel)

-Sitting on the opposite side of the road from the rear of the Staatsoper, this famous traditional Viennese hotel is a one-time star of The Third Man and also home to the iconic Sachertorte cake.
+Possibly the city’s most famous hotel.
+Sitting on the opposite side of the road from the rear of the Staatsoper, this traditional Viennese establishment is a one-time star of The Third Man and also home to the iconic Sachertorte cake.

-If you stay at the hotel, you really ought to have coffee and cake inside (or reserve a table for the Café Sacher – queues to get in are common and often quite long).
+If you stay there, you really ought to have coffee and cake inside.
+Or reserve a table for the Café Sacher, where queues to get in are common and often quite long.

 Le Meridien Vienna